How to Find an Apartment to Rent in Saranda, Albania

 It’s common for the landlords to not want to do a rental contract because of taxes.
 It’s up to you whether you take that risk or not.
 If you’re paying a large amount upfront or a deposit, and you don’t have a contract in place, then that’s up to you.

 I highly highly recommend networking, talking with expats and asking about their experiences with certain people before you agree to anything.
 Unfortunately, there are many rental scams so ALWAYS ALWAYS network.

 If you want somewhere affordable then don’t stay where the tourists are

-Expect to pay double in July and August
+Expect to pay double (even triple) in July and August

 During the summer season, you are really going to struggle to find someone who is willing to give you a good monthly rate.
 I find even if their apartment is empty they would rather wait for someone to book a per night rate than you give them a month’s rent.
 Expect to pay double for these two months and to find it a little harder to find an available one for a long length of time.